abbycabs/mozsprint-repo-template/README.md

 [Peer 2 Peer University (P2PU)](p2pu.org) supports access to high-quality education in public local spaces.
 We're supporting libraries and community groups in facilitating peer-led learning circles to help learners who want to take online courses together and in-person.
 We're working with 20 libraries across the United States, France and Kenya and expanding quickly!

-WE NEED YOUR HELP to find make our Open Educational Resources list AWESOME.
+**WE NEED YOUR HELP** to find make our Open Educational Resources list **AWESOME**.
 We want to create a current list of OER courses for educators to use right away.

 ![alt text](http://www.knowledge-commons.de/wp-content/uploads/2014/02/P2PU-logo.jpg)

-###
+## Learn a bit more
 Problem: 35% of US adults start but never finish college Current higher education paradigms – college, MOOCs - have been unable to tackle the education crisis for the following reasons:
 * Cost: Not just direct costs of school, but associated costs (transport, materials, etc) and opportunity cost of juggling job and school.